uOttawaDrone/drone-fall-2019/docs/build_log_191121.md

    * Software [LibrePilot](https://librepilot.atlassian.net/wiki/spaces/LPDOC/pages/4128780/Downloads "Libre Pilot") was installed.
    * The flight contoller was connected to the computer to test each motor.
    * The motors were tested and soldered in the configuration shown in picture 1.
-   * The propellers were mounted.
-   * The PMW was connected to the board.
    * The rest of the frame was built and the battery attatched.

    ## Next Steps